developerPCR/panda-core-dev-docu-PCR/docs/plus/dark-light-mode.md

 # Dark/light mode

-We have a nice implementation to display your website either in a light or dark theme 🔆.
+<h2>We have a nice implementation to display your website either in a light or dark theme 🔆.</h2>

 Combination of tailwind, localstorage, user preference.